 B146 entered traffic with CIE on 14th December 1962.
-The letter prefix ‘B’ was dropped from 1972 onwards, and the locomotive eventually became 146.
+From 1972 onwards, the letter prefix ‘B’ was dropped and the class simply became known as the 141 class.
+As such, B146 became simply 146.

-The 141 (B) class locomotives were originally fitted with a GM 8-
+When built, the 141 (B) class locomotives were fitted with a 950 hp GM 8-

 146 is winched off the Allely's low-loader and onto the rails at Downpatrick station 27/11/2010.
 Photo: Ken Manto

 Locomotive 146 spent around the last 2 years in traffic operating freight services and engineer’s trains, mainly around the Limerick and Mayo area.
 It was eventually taken out of traffic and withdrawn in March 2010 then sold to the Irish Traction Group in May 2010 for preservation.
 It was finally moved from Inchicore Works, Dublin, to the Downpatrick & Co.
 Down Railway (DCDR), Downpatrick, Co.
-Down, by Allelys low-
+Down, by Allely's low-

 146’s engine bursts into life for the first time in preservation.
 11/12/2010.
 Photo: Ian Cross